 Need an instant, easy solution to make your own carnival outfit?

-The most important part of a carnival is to have fun, so all you need to do to make a carnival is get together with people you like, put some music on, dress up for your street party and parade around town.
+The most important activity is to have fun, so all you need to do to make a carnival is get together with people you like, put some music on, dress up for your street party and parade around town.

 You can make your own carnival outfits at home using our DIY Carnival head dress templates.